Measuring Stochastic Rationality: Applications

-The purpose of this section is to illustrate how one can use our measurement methodology in the context of within-subject repeated choice experiments.
-To this end, we use Experiment 1 of Tversky (1969) which was originally designed for testing weak stochastic transitivity.
+We first consider Experiment 1 of Tversky (1969) which was originally designed for testing weak stochastic transitivity.
 The experiment recorded the choices of each subject from all pairs of 5 gambles, where each trial was repeated 20 times (with additional `decoy' choices in between), thereby generating a sample stochastic choice data.
-Originally, this experiment had only 8 subjects, but the same experiment was later replicated by Regenwetter et al. (2011) with 18 additional subjects.\footnote{ The only differences in the replication are the use of computers and updated payoffs (as decades have passed), and the implementation of the experiment in only one session (as opposed to Tversky's five sessions).} As in Balakrishnan, Ok, and Ortoleva (2021), we pool these two data sets here to obtain a choice data set of 26 individuals (with Subjects 17-26 coming from Tversky's original experiment).
+Originally, this experiment had only 8 subjects, but the same experiment was later replicated by Regenwetter et al. (2011) with 18 additional subjects.\footnote{ The only differences in the replication are the use of computers and updated payoffs (as decades have passed), and the implementation of the experiment in only one session (as opposed to Tversky's five sessions).} As in Balakrishnan, Ok, and Ortoleva (2021), we pool these two data sets here to obtain a choice data set of 26 individuals (with Subjects 19-26 coming from Tversky's original experiment).
 As this is only an illustration, however, we ignore sampling errors, and identify a subject's relative choice frequencies at each pairwise menu with her choice probabilities at that menu.

 Figure 1 reports the values of our rationality index $I_{\text{rat}}$ for all 26 subjects in the increasing order.
 (For instance, Subject 21 has the lowest rationality, and Subjects 3, 5, $\ldots $, 26 have the highest, according to $I_{\text{rat}}$.)
 We find that 9 out of 26 subjects are maximally rational; i.e., their rationality index is equal to $1$.\footnote{ By contrast, 12 subjects are weakly s-rational, and 8 of them are moderately s-rational.} Moreover, $I_{\text{rat}}$ values of Subjects $2$ and $7$ (who are also weakly stochastically transitive) are quite close to $1$ (both equal to $0.93$), so if we were to allow for sampling errors (and put $I_{ \text{rat}}(\mathbb{P})=1$ as a null hypothesis), we would have declared these subjects too as maximally rational.
 In fact, an immediate perusal of Figure 1 readily shows that there is a surprising amount of rationality in the overall group, at least insofar as this is measured by $I_{\text{rat}}$.
 Having said this, there are five subjects who fall way off the mark of rationality.
 (For instance, $I_{\text{rat}}$ values of the Subjects 21, 24 and 4 are less than $0.2$.)